codeface-io/SwiftObserver/README.md

 - No technical boilerplate code at the point of use

-    - No mediating property on *Observables* for starting observations or creating mappings
+    - No mediating property on *observables* for starting observations or creating mappings
         - (comparison to RxSwift would be illuminating here ...)
     - No "tokens" and the like to pass around or store
     - No memory management boilerplate code at the point of observation